Methodological refinement of the submillimeter galaxy magnification bias. II. Cosmological analysis with tomography: Results

-Figure \ref{fig:astro_tomo_zmed_6bins} displays the marginalised posterior distributions of the HOD parameters for the six-bins cases: the "6 bins" case in the upper panel and the "6 bins WR" case in the lower panel.
+Figure \ref{fig:astro_tomo_zmed_6bins} displays the marginalised posterior distributions of the HOD parameters for the "six bins" cases: the "six bins" case in the upper panel and the "six bins-WR" case in the lower panel.
 The parameters $\log{M_{min}}$, $\log{M_1}$, and $\alpha$ are shown from left to right, and different redshift bins are indicated with various line styles.
-In the "6 bins WR" case, the most similar bins to the original ones are represented with the same line style.
+In the "six bins-WR" case, the most similar bins to the original ones are represented with the same line style.
 The additional bins added at the extremes of the original range are depicted with the yellow dash-dotted line (bin 0) and the purple dash-dot-dotted line (bin 5) in the bottom panel.

-The ${M_{min}}$ parameter generally increases with redshift, except for bin 2 in the "6 bins" case, which shows a distribution similar to bin 1, and bin 5 in the "6 bins WR" case, positioned between bins 3 and 4.
-This might simply be due to the much larger errobars and less significant signal in such bins, especially bin 5 in the "6 bins WR" case, which is the one with the worst fit.
-All the distributions are well constrained showing peaks (from lower to higher bin) at 11.46, 11.37, 11.79, 12.03, 12.39 and 12.77 for the "6 bins" case and at 10.33, 11.76, 11.95, 12.23, 13.57 and 12.08 for the "6 bins WR" case.
-Notably, in the "6 bins WR" case, the values tend to converge around 12.0 for all redshift bins except bin 0 and bin 4.
-Fig. \ref{fig:comp_astro_all_cases} compares, for the redshift bins in common, the HOD marginalised posterior distributions of the "6 bins WR" case (green dash-dotted line) with the other three cases studied in this work.
+The ${M_{min}}$ parameter generally increases with redshift, except for bin 2a in the "six bins" case, which shows a distribution similar to bin 1, as well as bin 5 in the "six bins-WR" case, positioned between bins 3 and 4.
+This might simply be due to the much larger errobars and less significant signal in such bins, especially bin 5 in the "six bins-WR" case, which is the one with the worst fit.
+All the distributions are well constrained showing peaks (from lower to higher bin) at 11.23, 11.07, 11.66, 11.77, 12.31 and 12.66 for the "six bins" case and at 10.32, 11.53, 11.75, 11.95, 13.36 and 12.09 for the "six bins-WR" case.
+Notably, in the "six bins-WR" case, the values tend to converge around 12.0 for all redshift bins except bin 0 and bin 4.
+Fig. \ref{fig:comp_astro_all_cases} compares, for the redshift bins in common, the HOD marginalised posterior distributions of the "six bins-WR" case (green dash-dotted line) with the other three cases studied in this work.
 The figure shows again how the $\log{M_{min}}$ values tend to converge toward a value near 12.0.

-The marginalised posterior distributions of $\log{M_1}$ are very similar in both cases, although the "6 bins WR" case shows a slight shift towards higher values.
-The peaks in the "6 bins" case range from 13.39 to 14.02, with the exception of bin 4, which has slightly higher values (peak at 15.07).
-In the "6 bins WR" case, the peaks range from 13.66 to 14.96, except for bin 1, which peaks at a lower value of 12.06.
+The marginalised posterior distributions of $\log{M_1}$ for the "six bins" show very similar peaks that range from 13.85 to 14.55, except for the last bin.
+In the "six bins-WR" case, the distributions do not converge and they do not exactly follow the same behaviour with redshift as in the $\log{M_{min}}$ ones.
+Their peaks range from 12.37 for bin 0 to 14.96 for bin 5.
 The parameter $\alpha$ does not show a clear trend, as the posterior distributions peak at different values within the available range for both cases.